-F. Prisoner-Of-War and Civilian Internee Claims
+E. Prisoner-Of-War and Civilian Internee Claims

-During 2014, the Commission continued to have jurisdiction under Pub.
+During 2015, the Commission continued to have jurisdiction under Pub.
 L. No. 91-289 (50 U.S.C.
 App. §§ 2004 and 2005) to receive and adjudicate claims by U.S. Armed Forces personnel and civilians, or their survivors, for compensation based on inadequate food rations and inhumane treatment received while held as prisoners of war or internees during the Vietnam conflict.
 However, no new claims were received during the year.
-The Commission also continued to serve as a repository of records on U.S. military veterans and civilians captured or interned during World War II, the Korean conflict, the U.S.S.
-Pueblo incident, and the Vietnam conflict compilation is currently available for use at the Commission's office by appointment.
+The Commission also continued to serve as a repository of records on U.S. military veterans and civilians captured or interned during World War II, the

+Korean conflict, the U.S.S.
+Pueblo incident, and the Vietnam conflict.

+F. Modernization of Claims Records

+In 2015, the Commission continued efforts to improve service to the public and other federal agencies by continuing to maintain an electronic compilation of all of the Proposed and Final Decisions issued in its claims programs since the early 1950s.
+This compilation is currently available for use at the Commission's office by appointment.
 A subset of leading decisions from all of the Commission's completed programs is also available on the Commission's website.

-G. Modernization of Claims Records

-In 2014, the Commission continued efforts to improve service to the public and other federal agencies by continuing to maintain an electronic compilation of all of the Proposed and Final Decisions issued in its claims programs since the early 1950s.
-This